usaid-cs/yesterday-i-learned/random.md

 - [Alfred Nobel](https://en.wikipedia.org/wiki/Alfred_Nobel#Life_and_career) made the Nobel Prize because when his brother died, newspapers mistook that as Alfred, and said "Le marchand de la mort est mort" ("The merchant of death is dead", because he invented dynamite), which he thought was disappointing to be remembered like this.
 - [Florida statute 10-20-life](https://en.wikipedia.org/wiki/10-20-Life): get 10 years in prison if you show a gun during a crime.
 20 years if you fire one.
 Life sentence if you shoot someone.
 - [The earth spins like a top](https://en.wikipedia.org/wiki/Axial_precession) and its axis tilts back to its original position every 26000 years.
-- [Germany normally doesn't tolerate dual citizenship](https://en.wikipedia.org/wiki/German_nationality_law#Dual_citizenship), except for the EU, Switzerland, and countries of origin do not allow them to renounce their citizenship, like Iran, Algeria, and Syria.
-Also, TIL some countries don't let you renounce your citizenship.
-- That flower thing in Quebec's flag is [Fleur-de-lis](https://en.wikipedia.org/wiki/Fleur-de-lis), some artistic thing symbolising (among other things) the French monarchy.
 - Putting [triple parentheses](https://en.wikipedia.org/wiki/Triple_parentheses) around a Jewish name is considered antisemitism.
 Sometimes Jews do that to their own names.
 - [a) Don't write tests for other people's libraries. b) Don't generalise something until you see it repeated the third time. c) APIs should be simple for common things, and possible for complex things. d) Unit tests test a unit of behaviour, not a unit of code. e) Parameter counts in a dependency-injected function highlights how crappy that piece of code is. f) Don't half-ass external APIs.
 Plan **a lot**. g) If your test doesn't fail when you add a bug, you're missing a test.](https://opensource.com/article/17/5/30-best-practices-software-development-and-testing)
 - Moroccans ferment butter to make [smen](https://www.npr.org/sections/thesalt/2014/10/09/353510171/smen-is-moroccos-funky-fermented-butter-that-lasts-for-years).
 Fermenting the butter keeps the butter safe, they say.